SEO, Content, SEO for Beginners

 When we combine our copywriting with SEO, we get better results than when we do one or the other independently.
-SEO copywriting means we're writing our copy with an SEO strategy in place at each step.
+SEO copywriting means we write our copy with an SEO strategy at each step.

 When we write and use SEO to guide our content development, we focus on finding keyword opportunities for our website or blog.
 Rather than developing topics on whatever we feel like, we strategize based on our business goals, and a big goal for any business with an SEO strategy is to rank for more keywords.